fs1g17/auto-wordpress/README.md

 - `ADMIN_USER`: the name of the administrator user
 - `ADMIN_PASSWORD`: the password for the administrator user
 - `ADMIN_EMAIL`: the email of the administrator user

+### Init3
+The point of init3 is to retry the certification intallation